AlexisTessier/vibrato-bdd/README.md

 * **setResource**(***resourceName***, ***resource***)

 	save ***resource*** and set it as a property of your step definitions.
-Note if you just indicate the resource as a single parameter, the ***resourceName*** is setted by default with the constructor/class name of your resource (if possible).
+Note if you just indicate the resource as a single parameter, the ***resourceName*** is setted by default with the constructor name of your resource if it's a class or with the name if it's a function.

 	By default, one resource named context is already setted (see later).